 There is something humbling about being amongst living things more massive than yourself.
 Perhaps this is the reason why Mt.
 Field National Park in Tasmania is one of the most popular camping destinations in Australia.
 Or perhaps, it is because the park is quite accessible and has amenities to make your stay comfortable.
 Known as Land of the Giants, this caravan park is situated in a forest by the Tyenna river and is home to 100-meter Swamp Gums.
 Mt.
 Field National Park is just an hour’s drive away from Hobart.
 Finance

-The park is a family-friendly destination with attractions that even the youngest of children can enjoy.
+Mt.
+Field National Park is one of the most popular camping destinations in Tasmania.
+Talk to us about a new caravan to get you there. is a family-friendly destination with attractions that even the youngest of children can enjoy.
 Being so close to the river, naturally, swimming is a popular activity during summer.
 You can also indulge in short, leisurely bushwalks or challenge yourself with the longer, rougher tracks all over the park.
 In winter, you can go skiing near Lake Dobson.

 Within the park is Russell Falls –a beautiful cascade of water in the middle of the forest– which is a short walk from the carpark.
 The best part about this attraction is that its pathway is wheelchair accessible.
 Because it’s the most popular attraction in the park, expect it to be crowded unless you go very early in the morning or late in the afternoon.
 You can also extend your walk from Russell Falls to Horseshoe Falls and Lady Barron Falls to see more of the magnificent Swamp Gums that populate the forests.